-Damaged fonts can cause various problems in Photoshop CC, some of which don't appear to be font-related.
+Damaged fonts can cause various problems in Photoshop, some of which don't appear to be font-related.

 These solutions are listed in order of easiest, and most likely to locate the damaged font, to more challenging or time consuming.